bwva/HTML-SpinnerElem/README.md

 Create a customizable spinner as an HTML web component.

-The spinner is constructed as a bordered circle with one or more of its border quadrants colored, rotating at a specified rate and direction.

 Here is a sample page showing some variations: <a href="https://bvadata.info/html_spinner_examples.html">https://bvadata.info/html_spinner_examples.html</a>

 ## Installation